William Nash Mentoring Program

 How it Works

-- Applications are accepted in April / May (until spots are filled)
+- Applications for 2022 are being accepted July 1 – 20 (until spots are filled)

 - Mentors and mentees must be current CAPIO members

-- The official program will run annually from June 1 to May 1, with the opportunity for the mentee/ mentor to meet in person at CAPIO’s conference held in various locations across the state
+- The official program will run from August 2022 to July 2023, with the opportunity for the mentee/ mentor to meet in person at CAPIO’s conference held in various locations across the state

 - Mentor/mentee pairs will meet four times per year (in person, by phone or video chat) for at least one-hour each time